javedh-dev/javedh-dev.github.io-archived/content/posts/DSA/analysis-of-algos/index.md

 One of the way to analyze algorithms is to implement algorithms and execute on machine to analyze which one runs faster.
 This approach has multiple flaws like -

 -   An algorithm might be faster for one kind of inputs but slower for other.
--   An algo can be faster on one kind of machine and vice-versa
+-   An algo can be faster on one kind of machine and vice versa

 That's where concept of asymptotic notation comes into play